jtkovacs/jtkovacs.github.io/REFS/databases.md

 ##### Identifiers, determinants, and dependencies

-Determinant: Attribute(s) whose value determines the value of a second (set of) attribute(s)

 An attribute may be a **key** or identity value.
 Kinds of keys:

 - Surrogate Key: Artificial (non-intelligent) column added to entity for the sole purpose of performing Primary Key duties (oftentimes an INTEGER)
 - Candidate Key: Column(s) that can uniquely identify rows in an entity
 - Identify primary keys (may be “natural”, i.e. present in the data, or “synthetic/surrogate”, for DB use alone; may be “concatenated/composite”.

-Identity values must/How to pick a key.
-Which of the following are guidelines for an Entity Identifier (aka 'Primary Key')?

     - INTEGER is most-often the best data type choice
     - Will not change in value
     - Will not be null
     - Narrow field

+Determinant: Attribute(s) whose value determines the value of a second (set of) attribute(s)

 __Functional dependency (FD)__, `A→B`: The same A is always linked with the same B, although the reverse is not necessarily true.
 In predicate logic, a FD exists if, for `∀ t,u ∈ R, t.A = u.A ⇒ t.B = u.B`.
 This generalizes to multiple attributes: `A1, A2, …, An → B1, B2, …, Bm.` FDs are used in DB compression and query optimization.

 - trivial FD: `A→B & B⊆A`